rstudio/rstudio-conf-2022-program/rapid-response/anchorage-built-alaskas-vaccine-finder.md

 talk_id: 22139
 talk_slug: anchorage-built-alaskas-vaccine-finder
 talk_type: regular
+talk_tags: [interop, process, production, story]
 session_slug: rapid-response
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: How Anchorage Built Alaska’s Vaccine Finder with R
+talk_title: "How Anchorage Built Alaska’s Vaccine Finder with R"
 # A short version of the title, suitable for small displays
 talk_title_short: How Anchorage Built Alaska’s Vaccine Finder with R
 # A link to your talk's materials, when ready